gear-foundation/dapps-gear-lib/README.md

 [docs_badge]: https://img.shields.io/badge/docs-online-5023dd
 [docs_href]: https://dapps.gear.rs/gear_lib

-This library provides a default implementation for the following contracts:
+This library provides standard functions used in the implementation of contracts
 - fungible token
 - non fungible token
 - multitoken
+- etc

 To use the default implementation you should include the packages into your Cargo.toml file:
 ```toml